History of miscegenation: Hawaii

+Former United States President Barack Obama, born in Hawaii, is the child of an interracial couple: Barack Obama Sr. and Ann Dunham.

 The majority of Hawaiian Chinese were Cantonese-speaking migrants from Guangdong but a minority of them were Hakka.
 If all people with Chinese ancestry in Hawaii (including the Chinese-Hawaiians) are included, they form about 1/3 of Hawaii's entire population.
-A large percentage of Chinese immigrants married native-Hawaiian, European, and multi-racial Hawaiians.
+A large percentage of Chinese immigrants married native-Hawaiian, European, and multi-racial Hawaiians while a minority married white women in Hawaii who were of Portuguese descent^{[citation needed]}.
 Intermarriage started to decline in the 1920s.
 Portuguese Hawaiians and others of European ancestry often married Chinese immigrants and their descendants.
 Birth records and census data from the 1930s demonstrate that children of mixed-parentage were often classified by only their father's ethnic identity, such as with 38 recorded births in between 1932 and 1933 to Portuguese-Chinese where the father was Chinese, reflecting American attitudes on racial purity.
 A large amount of mingling took place between the Chinese community in Hawaii, with many Chinese-Hawaiians marrying people from the Portuguese, Spanish, Hawaiian, Caucasian-Hawaiian, and other communities.
 Intermarriages in Hawaii were also documented between the Chinese and Puerto Rican, Portuguese, Japanese, Greek, and mixed-race individuals.

+The 12,592 Asiatic-Hawaiians enumerated in 1930 were the result of Chinese men intermarrying with Hawaiian and part Hawaiian/Europeans.
+Most Asiatic-Hawaiian men also married Hawaiians and European women (and vice versa).
+On the census, some Chinese with little "native blood" would be classified as Chinese – not as Asiatic-Hawaiians – due to "dilution of native blood".

+The unions between Chinese men and Portuguese women resulted in children of mixed Chinese Portuguese parentage, called Chinese-Portuguese.
+For two years, to 30 June 1933, 38 of these children who were born were classified as pure Chinese because their fathers were Chinese.
+A large amount of intermingling took place between Chinese and Portuguese, Chinese men married Portuguese, Spanish, Hawaiian, Caucasian-Hawaiian, etc. Only one Chinese man was recorded marrying an American woman.
+Chinese men in Hawaii also married Puerto Rican, Italian, Japanese, and half-white women.